nikita-traynin/DNN/README.md

 ### Results
 1/10/20: ~27%.
 This is quite high, but the structure is non-optimal: 784-35-35-10, logistic activation, SGD, and linear learning schedule.<br/>
 1/10/20: 19.28%.
-Same structure as above, but fixing memory leaks allows using **all** 60000 training samples.
+Same structure as above, but fixing memory leaks allows using **all** 60000 training samples. <br/>
+1/10/20: 14.65%.
+784-40-20-10 instead.
+Slower, but still fast at just over a minute.
+Interestingly, same total quantity of nodes, but one layer is bigger than the other.